Dennis Rofe

-Dennis Rofe (born 1 June 1950, in Epping, Essex, United Kingdom) is a former professional football player, who spent most of his playing career with Leicester City before spending many years in various coaching capacities at Southampton.
+Dennis Rofe (born 1 June 1950) is an English former professional footballer and coach who played as a full-back.

-Early days

-Rofe attended Whitechapel Secondary School, together with Terry Brisley, who later played alongside him at Leyton Orient.
-He also represented East London Schools.
+He began his playing career at Leyton Orient before moving to Leicester City in 1972 where he would spend the majority of career.
+In 1982, Rofe joined Chelsea.
+After two years at the club, he moved to Southampton where he retired.

+Rofe has had several coaching spells at Southampton.
+He was also a coach at Bristol Rovers where he would later become manager.
+Rofe has also had coaching spells at Stoke City, Fulham, Kingstonian and Bournemouth.

-Playing career
+Club career

 Leyton Orient

-He started his career at Leyton Orient, originally as an associate schoolboy in March 1964, turning professional in February 1968.
+He started his career at Leyton Orient after being spotted whilst playing for East London Boys U13's – originally joining Orient as an associate schoolboy in March 1964 before turning professional when he was 18 years-old.

-He was a fast, tough-tackling left-back who starred in Orient's 1969–70 Third Division title triumph.
-He was ever-present in 1970–71 and a key figure in Orient's 1971–72 FA Cup run.
+He was a fast, tough-tackling left-back who starred in Orient's 1969–70 Third Division title triumph, missing only one game.
+He was ever-present in 1970–71.
 He netted six goals in 172 League appearances for Orient before following Jimmy Bloomfield to Leicester City for £112,000 in August 1972, which made him the most expensive full-back in British football at that time.

 Leicester City

-Rofe was signed by Bloomfield to fill the left back position after David Nish had been sold to Derby County for a record fee of £250,000.
-Rofe was an attacking full back with great pace and he made an instant impact in the Leicester City team.
-He remained faithful to Leicester after Bloomfield left the club in 1977, but was surprisingly sold to Second Division Chelsea, in February 1980, shortly before Leicester won promotion back to the First Division.
+Rofe was signed by Bloomfield to fill the left back position after David Nish had been sold to Derby County for £250,000, which was a new record fee for a full-back that had been set by Rofe only 24 hours earlier.
+He made his England U23 debut whilst a Leicester player in 1973.
+Jock Wallace, who joined the club in June 1978, gave Rofe the captaincy following relegation to the Second Division.

-Rofe made his England U.23 debut as a City player in 1973.
 In his eight seasons at Leicester he played 290 league games for the club and scored six goals.

 Chelsea and Southampton

+He was sold to Second Division Chelsea, in February 1980, shortly before Leicester won promotion back to the First Division whilst Chelsea lost out on promotion on goal difference.
 Rofe then spent three seasons at Chelsea as they drifted in Division 2, including a period as team captain.

 In July 1982, Lawrie McMenemy signed him on a free transfer for First Division Southampton, where he played out the last two years of his playing career.

-Coaching and management
+Coaching and management career

 Southampton

-In 1984, he joined Southampton's coaching staff under the manager Chris Nicholl, initially as the reserve team coach, moving up to first team coach in 1987.
+In 1984, he joined Southampton's coaching staff under the manager Chris Nicholl, initially as the reserve team coach, moving up to first team coach in 1987 before departing the club in 1991.